cocokechun/Carpe-Diem/README.md

 #### [CNN Project](https://github.com/cocokechun/CNN)

 In this project, I tried playing around some common existing CNN models, with Keras library (highly recommend), like Inception V3, ResNet 50.
-And do transfer learning on these models with a [flower dataset](https://www.kaggle.com/alxmamaev/flowers-recognition) I found in Kaggle.
+And do transfer learning on these models with a [flower dataset](https://www.kaggle.com/alxmamaev/flowers-recognition) I found on Kaggle.

 ## [Programming](https://github.com/cocokechun/Programming)